lucky-wolf/DW2-XL/README.md

   - Large missiles have their own repeatables
   - Large missiles are the only missiles to have any bombardment whatsoever
   - Titan Missiles are a new endgame component and technology
-  - Added a Bulwark Missile [Ftr] for Human special tech
+  - Added a Bulwark Missile [F/B] for Human special tech
 - Quameno
   - Quameno gain bonus to ancient knowledge and high tech in place of all tech
   - Quameno now have robotic troops as their racial infantry